Dissertation

 Initial Steps

-Within two weeks of passing the Qualifying Examination, the student should meet with his or her dissertation director to begin working on the proposal.
-If the student does not have a director lined up, he or she will need to find one in consultation with the Chair of the exams committee and, if the student wishes, the Graduate Director or Associate Director.
-The dissertation director will then help the student select two additional members of the committee, or "readers."
+dissertation director to begin working on the proposal.
+If the student does not have a director lined up, he or she will need to find one in consultation with the Chair of their Qualifying Examination Committee and, if the student wishes, the Graduate Director or Associate Director.
+The dissertation director will then help the student select two additional members of the committee, or “readers.”

 The Dissertation Committee

 At the proposal stage, only the director and two additional readers need be selected.
 All committee members must be members of the English Graduate Faculty, which can include faculty from other Rutgers University departments.
-The graduate office must be informed at this time about the composition of the dissertation committee.
+The Graduate Office must be informed at this time about the composition of the dissertation committee.
 Students should consult with each member of their committee and agree upon a schedule for submitting drafts of chapters.
 Please note that there is no technical limit on the number of members a committee can have; once the three EGF members are in place, additional members, including those from other universities, may be included in the committee with the approval of the dissertation director.
 Students should consult with each member of their committee and agree upon a schedule for submitting drafts of chapters.

 The Dissertation Proposal